 History of Art Graduate Researchers: a small number of graduate researcher positions are available each year; funding depends upon faculty research grants.

 Master’s Thesis Research Grants: These are for student expenses in the research undertaken for the MA thesis.
-Applications are considered once each quarter and are available from the graduate secretary.
 Students must be registered while expending their award.
 Maximum award is $500.